willkwon-math/willkwon-math.github.io/index.md

 </details>

 <details>
 <summary>2.
-Boundary mixed norm estimates for nonstationary Stokes equations on domains with curved boundary with H. Dong, <a href="http://arxiv.org/abs/2408.17321">arXiv:2408.17321 [math.AP]</a> </summary>
+Boundary mixed norm estimates for nonstationary Stokes equations on domains with curved boundary with H. Dong, to appear Discrete Contin.
+Dyn.
+Syst. <a href="http://arxiv.org/abs/2408.17321">arXiv:2408.17321 [math.AP]</a> </summary>
 <div markdown="1">
 **Abstract.** We consider nonstationary Stokes equations in nondivergence form with variable viscosity coefficients and generalized Navier slip boundary conditions with slip tensor $\mathcal{A}$ in a domain $\Omega$ in $\mathbb{R}^d$.
 First, under the assumption that slip matrix $\mathcal{A}$ is sufficiently smooth, we establish a priori local regularity estimates for solutions near a curved portion of the domain boundary.
 Second, when $\mathcal{A}$ is the shape operator, we derive local boundary estimates for the Hessians of the solutions, where the right-hand side does not involve the pressure.
 Notably, our results are new even if the viscosity coefficients are constant.
   </div>